ibe-uw/tiara/README.md

-# tiara
+# Tiara

-**tiara** - a tool for DNA sequence classification.

-Classifies sequences to seven classes:
-- archea
-- bacteria
-- prokarya (if it's not possible to differentiate between archea and bacteria)
-- eukarya
-- mitochondria
-- plastids
-- unknown
+Deep-learning-based approach for identification of eukaryotic sequences in the metagenomic data powered by PyTorch.

 The sequences are classified in two stages:

-- In the first stage, the sequences are classified to classes archea, bacteria, prokarya, eukarya, organelle and unknown.
+- In the first stage, the sequences are classified to classes: archea, bacteria, prokarya, eukarya, organelle and unknown.
 - In the second stage, the sequences labeled as organelle in the first stage are classified to either mitochondria, plastid or unknown.